Ours (song): Live performances and music video

 Swift debuted the song live at the 2011 Country Music Association Awards on November 9.
 She sang an acoustic version and performed in a bright pink sweater on a living room sofa.
 "Ours" was added to the set lists of some U.S. shows in late 2011, and the Australian shows in 2012, as part of the Speak Now World Tour.
 In 2012, Swift sang the song as part of a VH1 Storytellers episode taped at Harvey Mudd College in California.
-Swift performed the song on select dates of her later tour, including the Red Tour (Los Angeles, August 2013) and the Reputation Stadium Tour (Foxborough, Massachusetts, July 2018).
+Swift performed the song on select dates of later tours, including the Red Tour (Los Angeles, August 2013), the Reputation Stadium Tour (Foxborough, Massachusetts, July 2018), and the Eras Tour (Arlington, Texas, March 2023).
+On the June 29, 2024, show of the Eras Tour in Dublin, she sang the track in a mashup with her song "This Love" (2014).

 The music video for "Ours" premiered on E! on December 2, 2011.
 The video was directed by Declan Whitebloom, who had directed the video for Speak Now's single "Mean".
 Swift conceptualized the video's narrative herself.
 In the video, Swift plays an office worker, donning tennis shoes and messy hair.
 She engages in mundane daily corporate experience such as riding the bus to work, waiting to drink at the water cooler, and enduring annoying co-workers.
 As the video approaches the end, Swift's character is excited to leave work and meet her boyfriend (portrayed by Zach Gilford).
 They meet at the airport; the boyfriend appears in military attire.

 Much of the video is monotonous until the moment the couple meet; in the Nanaimo Daily News, Leah Collins noted that the part where Swift meets her boyfriend is the video's only "warm and fuzzy thing".
 Entertainment Weekly's Erin Strecker considered the video more adult and realistic than Swift's previous romantic videos, but praised it because it "still captures that butterflies-in-your-stomach, crazy-in-love tone that she is so famous for".
 The video spent seven weeks at number one on CMT; it also reached number one on Great American Country and Australia's Country Music Channel.